kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 classes are then made available for CRI clients.

-Currently, there is no mechanism in Kubernetes to use these types of resources in Kubernetes.
+Currently, there is no mechanism in Kubernetes to use these types of resources .
 CRI-O and containerd runtimes have support for RDT and blockio classes and they provide an bridge-gap user interface through special pod annotations.
 We would like to eventually get these types of resources first class citizen and properly supported in Kubernetes, providing visibility, a well-defined user interface, and permission controls.

 ### Goals